c-razo/Cloud-Freedom/docs/mobile-app-integration.md

 ## Overview
 Seamlessly access your files on the go by integrating your private cloud storage with mobile apps.
 This guide will walk you through setting up Nextcloud on iOS and Android devices, enabling real-time syncing and secure file access anywhere.

+> 📷 **Add Diagram Here**: Include a diagram illustrating mobile app integration with the cloud server.

 ---

 ## Step 1: Install the Nextcloud Mobile App